iJackUA/rwdtow/_posts/1970-01-01-alternative-frameworks.md

 ### [Grape](http://www.ruby-grape.org/)

-An opinionated framework for creating REST-like APIs in Ruby.
-It has built-in support for common conventions, including multiple formats, subdomain/prefix restriction, content negotiation, versioning and much more.
+Grape is an opinionated framework for creating REST-like APIs in Ruby.
+It has built-in support for common conventions, including: multiple formats, subdomain/prefix restriction, content negotiation, versioning, and much more.
 All these elements are described via a simple DSL.

 ## Mini

-Mini framework focuses on providing a web request routing layer and leaving everything else on us.
-All Ruby web frameworks are supporting or based on Rack - a Ruby Webserver Interface (it standardizes the minimal interface to get web request, handle it and return response).
-The main thing to know here is that thanks to Rack we can combine a chain of "middlewares" (small specific handlers) this gives us many basic things such as variable parsing, cookie and session management, etc - things that we tend to consider as a "given".
+The Mini framework focuses on providing a web request routing layer and leaves everything else to us.
+All Ruby web frameworks support, or are based on, Rack - a minimal interface for Ruby webservers, which standardizes how web requests are handled.
+Rack allows us to create a chain of "middlewares" (small specific handlers) that give us many basic things such as variable parsing, cookie and session management, etc – things that we tend to consider as a "given."

 * [dry-web](https://github.com/dry-rb/dry-web)
 * [Padrino](http://padrinorb.com/)